-I dab this around my eyes & use on my face.
-I have dry skin & am old enough to start worrying about preventing wrinkles, so this works perfectly for me.
-If you have oily skin or acne, then you’ll want to skip using this on those areas.
+I dab rose petal salve around my eyes & use on my face.
+I have dry skin & am old enough to start worrying about wrinkles, so this works perfectly for me.
+If you have oily or acne-prone skin, then this isn’t the best recipe for your face.
 It’s still great for dry patches on your feet, elbows & knees though!

-You can buy high quality rosehip seed oil from Mountain Rose Herbs (affiliate link).
-If you don’t want to use roseship seed oil or don’t have any on hand, you can just substitute more of your homemade rose infused oil instead and it will still make a nice salve.
+My favorite rosehip seed oil comes from Mountain Rose Herbs.
+If you don’t have any on hand, you can just substitute more of your homemade rose infused oil instead and it will still make a nice, but less effective salve.

 Step 1: Dry the Rose Petals

-Once you have a collection of rose petals, spread them out in a single layer over some white paper towels, or cut open brown paper lunch bags.
+Once you have a collection of rose petals, spread them out in a single layer over some paper towels or dish towels.
 Let them wilt for a few days, until completely dry.

 Here’s a picture of my kitchen table with flowers drying on it.
 It’s very low tech with nothing fancy needed, but it works!

 Step 2: Make an Infused Oil

 Once the petals are completely dried, you can turn them into an infused oil.